Tlapayauh (MH758v)

 Glyph or Iconographic Image Description:

-Descrip: This black-line drawing of the compound glyph for the personal name Tlapayauh (“Light Rain Has Fallen),” attested here as a man’s name) shows some clouds, an arch that may represent the sky, a small circle with a dot in the center, and eight lines of rain coming from the circle.
-Each vertical line of rain as a droplet at the bottom, and all the droplets end in a horizontal row.
+Descrip: This black-line drawing of the compound glyph for the personal name Tlapayauh ("Heavy Rain" or “It Has Rained Lightly for a Long Tie"), attested here as a man’s name, shows some clouds, an arch that may represent the sky, a small circle with a dot in the center, and eight lines of rain coming from the circle.
+Each vertical line of rain has a droplet at the bottom, and all the droplets end in a horizontal row.

 Description, Credit: